🚨 Get Your Free NFT Certificate Mint by Completing the Web3 Exam! START NOW

 Step 2: Once you’re on the homepage of the site, click the “Sign Up” button at the top of the page.

-Step 3: As per usual with these things, you will be asked for your email, and to create a password.
-The email verification actually happens from the same, initial registration screen - pretty interesting!
+Step 3: As per usual with these things, you will be asked for your email or phone number to create an account.

-At this stage, you will be presented with a screen asking if you’d like to purchase or deposit some crypto funds into your account.
-Do not exit the screen!
-At the next step of our KuCoin wallet review, we’ll be taking a look at KuCoin deposits, and start off from the screen in question.
+At this stage, you will be presented with a screen asking if you’d like to verify your account now.
+You can skip it and explore the platform, but I suggest passing it immediately so you can start using the wallet as quickly as possible.
+After all, at the next step of this KuCoin wallet review, we’ll be taking a look at KuCoin deposits.

 Before that, though, I have to say - registering on KuCoin is among the easiest and quickest processes out there!

-It’s very rare to find a cryptocurrency exchange-wallet that would allow you to start utilizing its services this fast.
-You could literally “speedrun” the registration process in less than 10 seconds, especially if you have your email tab open next to the KuCoin exchange one!
+It’s very nice to find a cryptocurrency exchange-wallet that has a simple and fast registration.
+You could literally “speedrun” the process in less than 1 minute, especially if you have your email tab open next to the KuCoin exchange one!

 How to Deposit / Withdraw Cryptocurrency Assets to / from KuCoin?

-Now, then - you’ve registered on the platform, and after careful consideration of the multiple user KuCoin wallet reviews out there, have decided to make your first deposit.
+Now, then - you’ve registered on the platform, got your account approved, and after careful consideration of the multiple user KuCoin wallet reviews out there, have decided to make your first deposit.
 How should you go about doing so?

 Let’s check it out!

-Step 2: Now, you will need to pick the cryptocurrency asset that you would like to deposit.
+Step 2: You'll be taken to the "Deposit Crypto" page.
+Here, you will need to pick the cryptocurrency asset that you would like to deposit.
 As you can probably already see, the list is HUGE - there are seemingly endless numbers of different coins that you can deposit to KuCoin!

-Step 3: You will be presented with a Bitcoin wallet address.
-If you’d like to make a deposit right away, all that you need to do is copy-paste it to your withdrawal destination, double-check if the address is the same (in other words - if you don’t have a keylogger or some other virus), and make the deposit.
+Step 3: You will be presented with a deposit address.
+To make a deposit right away, all you need to do is copy-paste it to your withdrawal destination, double-check if the address is the same (in other words - if you don’t have a keylogger or some other virus), and make the deposit.

 Step 4: When it comes to withdrawing crypto assets from KuCoin, the process is very similar (only the other way around).
 You will have to pick the asset that you want to withdraw, and then paste the receiving address.